openeemeter/caltrack/data-prep/README.md

-# CalTrack Beta Test Data Preparation Guidelines
+# CalTRACK Beta Test Data Preparation Guidelines

-Data Cleaning and Quality Checks for the CalTrack Beta Test will consist of three main tasks
+Data Cleaning and Quality Checks for the CalTRACK Beta Test will consist of three main tasks

 1. Explore raw data sources with non-standard summary statistics
 2. Perform data cleaning and integration procedures on raw data